About the Chemical Hazard Data Commons

 The Data Commons integrates the following data sources to show what is known about the hazards of chemicals and facilitate comparisons:

 Hazard listings - Associations between chemicals and specific human and environmental health endpoints identified by governmental and professional authorities.
 Largely based on the Healthy Building Network's Pharos Chemical and Material Library.
-The Data Commons aggregates 44 authoritative hazard lists, constantly monitoring to keep up to date.
+The Data Commons aggregates 45 authoritative hazard lists.
+We constantly monitor the sources to keep up to date.
 To learn more, check out the Pharos system description, starting on page 9.

 Restricted substance lists - Listings of chemicals whose use is restricted and/or managed by regulatory or corporate policy or subject to voluntary program guidance.
 Data Commons hazard tables reference 29 restricted substance lists.
 To learn more, check out the Pharos system description, starting on page 20.